Dixon’s Knigge breaks out in a big way in Homecoming win for third-ranked Dukes

 “I’m going to thank my line for tonight’s game,” Knigge said, “because they’re really just pushing people, and I was just running through the holes and doing what I do.”

-Knigge’s rushing yardage accounted for the third-best single-game performance in program history – and the highest total by a back not named Arthur Cox, who had games of 367 and 335 rushing yards in 2016.
+Knigge’s rushing yardage tied for the second-best single-game performance in program history – and the highest total by a back not named Arthur Cox, who had games of 367 and 335 rushing yards in 2016.

 Devon Wallace, Cullen Shaner and Knigge each had rushing touchdowns in the second quarter as Dixon built a 35-13 lead heading into halftime.
 Shaner was named homecoming king during the break, sprinting back to the sideline to replace his crown with his helmet.